 - writing reports

 - Diagnostic or medical instrumentation manufacturers

 There are good prospects for promotion within the public sector as the NHS operates a structured career path and salary scale.

-Vacancies are advertised in the Institute of Physics and Engineering in Medicine's Placement Service Circular, national newspapers and scientific journals such as New Scientist, plus their respective websites.
+Vacancies are advertised by the Institute of Physics and Engineering, in Medicine's Placement Service Circular, in national newspapers and scientific journals such as New Scientist, plus their respective websites.

 To work within the NHS, you will need to complete the scientist training programme (STP) after your degree.
 The application process for the STP typically starts in January.